 - Who is eligible to participate, e.g., classes of employees, employment waiting period, and hours per week

-- The effective date of participation, e.g., next day or first of month following satisfaction of eligibility waiting period
+- The effective date of participation, e.g., next day or first of the month following satisfaction of an eligibility waiting period

-- How much the Participant must pay towards the cost of coverage
+- Whether or not the participant must pay towards the cost of coverage

-- Plan Sponsor's amendment and termination rights and procedures, and what happens to Plan assets, if any, in the event of Plan termination
+- The plan sponsor's amendment and termination rights and procedures, and what happens to plan assets, if any, in the event of plan termination

-- Rules restricting and regulating the use of Personal Health Information (PHI), if Plan Sponsor uses PHI
+- Rules restricting and regulating the use of Personal Health Information (PHI), if the plan sponsor uses PHI

 - Procedures for allocating and designating administrative duties to a TPA or committee